Ildaron/Laser_control/README.md

 #### General information
 The principle of operation
 ![alt tag](https://github.com/Ildaron/Laser_control/blob/master/Supplementary%20files/scheme.bmp "general view")
-Single board computer Raspberry PI 3 B +, processes the digital signal from the video and determines positioning to the object, and transmits the digital signal to the analog display - 3, where digital-to-analog the converter converts the signal to the range of 0-5V.
-Next, using a board with an operational amplifier, we get a bipolar voltage - plus and minus 5 V, from which the boards with the motor driver for the galvanometer are powered - 4, from where the signal goes to galvanometers -7.
+Single board computer to processes the digital signal from the camera and determines positioning to the object, and transmits the digital signal to the analog display - 3, where digital-to-analog converts the signal to the range of 0-5V.
+Using a board with an operational amplifier, we get a bipolar voltage - plus and minus 5 V, from which the boards with the motor driver for the galvanometer are powered - 4, from where the signal goes to galvanometers -7.
 The galvanometer uses mirrors to change the direction of the laser - 6.
 The system is powered by the power supply - 5.
 Cameras 2  determine the distance to the object.
-The mosquito box is located 300 mm from the laser system.
 The camera detects mosquito and transmits data to the galvanometer, which sets the mirrors in the correct position, and then the laser turns on.

 ### Demonstrations